 To send a written question to the Student Advisor, please email email@example.com

-To schedule an appointment to meet with the advisor, please email firstname.lastname@example.org with 2 possible times suitable to your schedule and an appointment will be assigned.
+If you can't book an appointment online please email firstname.lastname@example.org with 2 possible times suitable to your schedule and an appointment will be assigned.

 In your email please include the following information: